LeonardoTheMutant/SRB2-Murder-Mystery/README.md

 ## For developers and translators
 This gametype supports language translations.
 You can add your own language to the project by either
 1. Modifying the source code you have access to
-2. Making a **Custom Language File** from the [template](TOOLS/customlang.lua) and then adding it as a regular ADD-ON together with MM
+2. Making a **Custom Language File** from the [template](ASSETS/customlang.lua) and then adding it as a regular ADD-ON together with MM (Main Add-On must be loaded first)

 If you wanna edit the code there is a [FOR_DEVELOPERS.txt](SRC/FOR_DEVELOPERS.txt) that explains what each file does.
 Hope this will make your job easier